 |CS4998||Directed Studies in Applied Computer Science||4 ch (3S)|

 This course permits students and faculty to explore inter-disciplinary areas of research in relation with computers in Arts, Science, and Business programs.
 In some cases, the faculty members will offer directed studies to groups of students.
 In other instances, individual students will seek this course on a one-on-one basis.

-Prerequisites: Approval of the CSAS department and at least 90 ch completed.
-Recommended that students have taken courses in CS or IT at 1xxxx/2xxxx level.
+Prerequisites: Approval of the CS department and at least 90 ch completed.
+Recommended that students have taken a first‐ or second‐year course in CS or IT.